bjpop/gurita/docsrc/count.rst

 count
 =====

-Count plots show the frequency of values within categorical features using bars.
+Count plots show the frequency of values within categorical columns using bars.

 .. code-block:: bash